-There is no entry or LSAT type exam that must be taken prior to applying to the LL.M. programs at McGeorge.
+There is no entry or LSAT type exam that must be taken prior to applying to the LLM or JSD programs at McGeorge.

-Your personal statement/ statement of interest should contain all information that you believe is relevant for the admission committee to make a decision.
-Generally, personal statements in excess of four (4) pages would be considered too lengthy.
+Your personal statement/statement of interest should contain all information that you believe is relevant for the admission committee to make a decision.
+Generally, personal statements in excess of three (3) pages would be considered too lengthy.

 After you have been admitted to McGeorge, we will send you a letter with detailed instructions about how to obtain your visa.
 Upon receipt of your deposit and the financial and personal information requested in the visa instructions letter, McGeorge will issue you an I-20 Certificate of Eligibility.
 Once you have received your I-20, you can apply for an F-1 student visa at the United States Consulate in your country.
 For more information, go to our visa page.

 The on-campus housing is on a first-come, first-served basis.
 To be eligible to reserve housing, you must have paid your deposit in full.
-Private apartments or rooms can be rented in the vicinity of the Law School, but you will probably only be able to rent private apartments after you arrive in Sacramento.
+Private apartments or rooms near the Law School are also available for rent, although it is most convenient to live on-campus.
 For more information, go to our Housing Page.

 Each state has its own rules for eligibility.
 Students who earned an LL.B. from a common law country, as well as students who are already licensed in their home country may qualify for the California Bar exam or New York Bar exam.
-In many cases additional studies as part of an LL.M. program are necessary to become eligible.
-If you are interested in taking a Bar exam in the United States, please let your academic advisor know as early as possible.
+In many cases additional studies as part of an LLM program are necessary to become eligible.
+If you are interested in taking a Bar exam in the United States, please let us know as early as possible.
 Eligibility review may take up to six months.
-For more information, please go to The State Bar of California's foreign education page or review their admissions document for foreign attorneys (pdf).
+For more information, please go to The State Bar of California's foreign education page.

-The U.S. regulations only allow F-1 or J-1 visa holder to be employed on-campus until they have completed one year of academic studies.
-After completing the LL.M. degree or one year of academic studies, F-1 students are entitled to apply for a pre-completion or post-completion Optional Practical Training which allows them to be employed in the field of law.
-For more information regarding employment, please email us
+The U.S. regulations only allow F-1 visa holder to be employed on-campus until they have completed one year of academic studies.
+After completing the LLM degree or one year of academic studies, F-1 students are entitled to apply for a pre-completion or post-completion Optional Practical Training which allows them to be employed for a year in the field of law.
+For more information regarding employment, please contact us at 916.739.7019 or firstname.lastname@example.org.

 Email | 916.739.7353 or 916.739.7019